Skip to content

 You can then fly with no uninvolved people present within the area of flight; No flight within 150m horizontally of residential, commercial, industrial or recreational areas.

-Complete an A2 Certificate of Competency (A2 CofC) and fly 'closer to people with no intentional flight over uninvolved persons.
+Complete an A2 Certificate of Competency (A2 CofC) and fly 'closer to people' until 31/12/27 maintaining a minimum of 50-metre separation distance from uninvolved people and not directly overfly them.
 There is no limitation on proximity to buildings, only people.

 You will first need to have completed the Drone and Model Aircraft Registration and Education Service.